Durward Kirby: Other information

 Kirby was 6 ft 4 in tall and had a mellow personality that served well as a foil for the stars with whom he worked.
 A versatile performer, he acted in sketches, sang, and danced.
 He moved with ease from slapstick to suave sales pitches for the sponsor's product.
 Critic John Crosby called him "one of the most versatile muggers and comedians on the air."

 An embarrassing moment came during a Polaroid commercial, during which he forgot to pull the tab after taking a picture of Garry Moore holding his Christmas list.
 After nearly a minute of a Polaroid representative yelling, "Pull the tab!" from the audience, Kirby gave a mighty yank with his long arms and pulled all seven remaining pictures out of the camera.
-This required a fair amount of strength, not only to burst the developer pods but to rip through the stops on the film roll.
+This required a fair amount of strength, not only to burst the developer pods but to rip through the stops on the film pack.

 Books

-Kirby wrote three books: My Life, Those Wonderful Years; Bits and Pieces of This and That; and a children's book, Dooley Wilson.
+Kirby wrote three books — My Life, Those Wonderful Years; Bits and Pieces of This and That; and a children's book, Dooley Wilson.

 Personal life

 Kirby married Mary Paxton Young on June 15, 1941, in Chicago, Illinois.
 Paxton was a singer and actress on radio.
 She died in 1994.
-They had two sons, Durward Randall aka Randy Kirby, an actor (born December 5, 1942) and Dennis Paxton (born June 11, 1949).
+They had two sons, Durward Randall, a.k.a.
+Randy Kirby, an actor (born December 5, 1942) and Dennis Paxton (born June 11, 1949).